EdwinVW/msrm-dashboard/README.md

 # Microsoft Release Management Dashboard
 This repo contains a simple dashboard for Microsoft Release Management (RM).
 It's used primarily for giving teams a quick insight into their release pipeline and all releases that are triggered.

+### This repo is archived because it is not under active development anymore.
+Also the new version of RM has a far better UI, which removes the need for a customdashboard.

 ## Dashboard
 The dashboard shows the last 5 releases that were started on the RM server (the number of releases shown is configurable).
 See a screenshot of a dashboard below: